 I actually dropped into Marketing and Communications rather by accident.
 I had finished my degree in Anthropology and Geography and was unsure what to do next.
-Randomly, choosing a Masters Degree in Disaster Management made sense at the time, but I am not so sure how useful that topic was… However, it enabled me to meet a student who did a communications internship in Thailand and through that, I experienced nine months of gallivanting around southeast Asia.
+I choose to do a Masters Degree in Disaster Management which enabled me to access a communications internship in Thailand and through that, I experienced nine months of gallivanting around southeast Asia.

 I found that my studies enhanced my new-found knowledge of communications in a new way: Knowing your target audience and the best way to communicate information to them is key in both a disaster situation and in everyday life.
 High levels of empathy; putting yourself in other people’s shoes and understanding what they need to understand make a good communicator and marketer.
 Studying different societies has helped a lot too.